MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 # Introduction to roles, tasks, and timelines

 When planning to create, or update, your organization's intranet, there will be several people involved.
-The best intranet teams are not very large but contain the right partners and stakeholder who can make decisions that serve the entire organization.
+The best intranet teams aren't very large but contain the right partners and stakeholder who can make decisions that serve the entire organization.

 ## Roles and tasks at-a-glance